JasterV/granc/README.md

 * **Server Reflection**: Can fetch schemas directly from the server, removing the need to pass a local file descriptor set file (`.bin` or `.pb`).
 * **Introspection Tools**: Commands to list services and describe services, messages, and enums.
   * **Local Introspection**: In addition to making network requests, Granc can also be used as a local introspection tool for file descriptor binary files.
 You can load a local `.bin` file to inspect services, messages, and enums without needing to fetch the schema from a server.
 * **Documentation Generator**: Generate static, cross-linked Markdown documentation for your services and types directly from the schema.
+[See a real example](./examples/docs/index.md) generated from this repo's [example protos](./examples/proto/library).
 * **Zero Compilation Dependencies**: Does not require generating Rust code for your protos.
 Just point to a descriptor file.
 * **Tonic 0.14**: Built on the latest stable Rust gRPC stack.